How to Setup an Electric Guitar for Drop C Tunings and low Heavy Metal Tunings.

 Electric Guitar Drop C Tuning

 Pretty much all metal bands and most hard rock bands these days tune their guitars down to achieve that heavy, throaty kind of sound.
-If you have tried to down tune your guitar, you know that it's not as easy as just dropping the tuning especially if you have a Floyd Rose bridge.
-In order to play in drop or low tunings like Drop B or Drop C, you have to properly set up your guitar.
+If you have tried to down tune your guitar, you know that it’s not as easy as just dropping the tuning especially if you have a Floyd Rose bridge.
+In order to play in drop or low tunings like Drop B or Drop C, you should think about properly setting up your guitar.
 In this repair instructional article, I will show you how to set up your electric guitar to sound great playing in drop tunings.
-Listed below, I have the main steps for setting up your electric guitar for drop tunings starting with how to choose what strings to use.
+Here are some great topics on how to get started setting up your electric guitar for drop tunings.

 What is Drop C or Drop B tuning?

-You may have heard of metal bands saying that they drop or lower their guitar tuning down to C or B. What does that really mean?
+You may have heard of metal bands saying that they drop or lower their guitar tuning down to C or B, but what does that really mean?
 Well, a standard tuning for a guitar is E-e or E-A-D-G-B-e.
 In metal, drop tunings, most guitarists play in some style of Drop D tuning.
-Drop D tuning is the same as standard tuning except the low E is tuned down a full step to D. There are many reasons for lowering the 6th string a full step, but I will discuss that in a later article.
+Drop D tuning is the same as standard tuning except the low E is tuned down a full step to D. There are many reasons for lowering the 6th string a full step.
+I mention a few of them here.
 Drop C and Drop B tunings are one full step and one and a half full steps down from Drop D tuning, respectively.
 To tune your guitar is Drop C, simply lower your 6th string to D and then lower all the strings, including the 6th string one full step.
 Drop C tuning is tuned to C-G-C-F-A-D. You can get to Drop B from Drop C tuning by lowering your strings another half step.
 Drop B tuning is tuned to B-G♭-B-E-A♭-D♭.

 What String Gauges to use for Drop B or Drop C tunings?

-It is important to get the right gauge of guitar strings in order to achieve that low heavy metal sound.
-You may have noticed that when you drop the tuning on a standard set of strings, gauges .009-.042, to C or B the strings become floppy and lose all of their tonal qualities.
-A standard set of strings is meant to be strung up to a certain tension.
+It is important to get the right gauge guitar strings in order to achieve that low heavy metal sound.
+You may have noticed that when you drop the tuning on a standard set of strings, gauges .009-.042, to C or B the strings sound floppy and lose all of their tonal qualities.
+A standard set of strings is meant to be strung up to standard tuning or Drop D tuning.
+Go figure, right?
 By lowering the tuning, you are lowering the string tension.
 In order to play in drop tunings, you will need to get heavier gauge strings.
-Heavier gauge or thicker strings do not have to be tightened to as high of tension as lighter gauge or thinner strings.
-This is the same concept behind bass guitars—they have really thick strings to get lower notes.
+Heavier gauge or thicker strings don’t need to be tightened as high as lighter gauge or thinner strings do.
+This is the same concept behind bass guitars–they have really thick, loose tension strings to get lower notes.
+So what strings should you put on your Drop C guitar?

 Drop C Strings